maxhaesslein/simple-ai-blocker/README.txt

 If you want to delete all data the plugin saves in your database, activate the 'delete all plugin data on uninstall' option before uninstalling.

 == Changelog ==

+= 0.2.0 =
+* first stable release
+* prepared plugin for release in WP Plugin Directory
+* code enhancements and fixes

 = 0.1.2 =
 * added translation options, so the plugin should now be translateable